 It’s soon to be the most wonderful time of the year!
 As a pet owner, when you’re gathering with family and friends during the holiday season, nothing can ruin the moment quite like a trip to the emergency vet.
-Fortunately, there are many precautions you can take to help ensure that your furry, scaly, and feathered friends stay safe during the holidays.
+Fortunately, there are many precautions you can take to help ensure that your furry friends stay safe during the holidays.

 Are you going away for the holiday?
-Whether you’re planning to bring your pet along or board them, there are steps to take to ensure everyone is safe and sound:
+Whether you’re planning to bring your pets along or board them, there are steps to take to ensure everyone is safe and sound:

 - Interstate or international travel may require a health certificate and/or medical records from your vet.
 Be sure to check the requirements of every destination to make sure you’re legal to be there with your animals.